mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/projects/index.md

 ## Project Namespace

-Projects Namespace isolate configurations across clusters.
-Individual standard Kubernetes namespaces are automatically created on all clusters that belong to the project.
+Project Namespaces isolate configurations across clusters.
+Individual standard Kubernetes namespaces are automatically created on all clusters belonging to the project.
 When creating a new project, you can customize the Kubernetes namespace name that is created.
 It is the grouping of all of these individual standard Kubernetes namespaces that make up the concept of a Project Namespace.
 A Project Namespace is a Kommander specific concept.

 ## Create a Project
 When you create a Project, you must specify a Project Name, a Namespace Name (optional) and a way to allow Kommander to determine which Kubernetes clusters will be part of this project.